kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Risks and Mitigations

-1. One of the risks for this process could be that during a single node cluster in-place update, extension implementation might decline the update and that would result in falling back to rolling update strategy, which could lead to breaking a cluster if not using the feature as intended (allowing fallback strategy for this specific case).
-Good documentation with examples can be provided to avoid such scenarios.
+1. One of the risks for this process could be that during a single node cluster in-place update, extension implementation might decline the update and that would result in falling back to rolling update strategy by default, which could possibly lead to breaking a cluster.
+For the first iteration, users must ensure that the changes they make will be accepted by their updater.

 ## Additional Details